The Hobbit Tolkien Fan Edit Recut

 The Hobbit Fan Edit

-I felt these films had "too much," whether it was all the sideplots, CGI, action, or new characters.
-As a huge fan of the book, I decided to edit these movies down to match closer to what Tolkien wrote while also rectifying my own critiques.
+I felt these films had "too much," whether it was all the added sideplots, action, new characters, or even the CGI.
+As a huge fan of J.R.R.
+Tolkien's book, I decided to edit these movies down to match closer to what was written while also rectifying many common critiques.
 This project is for both the purist and casual fans alike, with the end result providing a more focused narrative that I find more enjoyable and emotionally impactful.

 I initially edited with the book at my side, page by page, starting on June 19th, 2019.
-After numerous revisions to make the edit actually work for general audiences and feel as professional as possible, I finished on December 24th, 2021.
-I did one last revision in September 2023, where I am now fully satisfied with the cut after many years of work.
+After numerous revisions to make the edit seamless for general audiences and feel as professional as possible, I finished on December 24th, 2021.
+I also worked on two last revision, one in September of 2023 and one released in June of 2024, where I am now fully satisfied with the cut after many years of work.

 • IFDb Approval | OriginalTrilogy Thread | Community Media | Email Contact